 3. Buy in Bulk

 If you have two children or more, buy things like No. 2 pencils, or pink erasers in bulk.
-There is no reason to buy 2 packs of twelve pencils for each child, at $3.29 per pack, when you can buy one box of 24 for $5.99 and divvy it up between the kids.
+There is no reason to buy 2 packs of twelve pencils for each child, at $3.29 per pack, when you can buy one box of 30 for $4.99 and divvy it up between the kids.
 It never hurts to have extra pencils around, especially when the difference is pennies.
-Walmart online tends to have great deals for back to school, especially bulk items- like these folders, which come out to less than thirty cents a piece.
+Amazon tends to have great deals for back to school, especially bulk items- like these folders, which come out to less than forty cents a piece.

 4. Invest for the Long-Term

 It is actually quite economical to invest in a sturdy knapsack that will last several years, instead of buying a cheap one every year.
 I still have my over-the-shoulder Kipling backpack that I bought nearly 15 years ago and it is in mint condition.
 Buy a classic style, in a great color, and it will never go out of style!
 Add a keychain or iron-on patch to liven it up every year.